TEASER

 SYNOPSIS

-'Waterstreet’ is a feature length documentary examining the fall of one of Australia’s highest - profile criminal barristers, Charles Waterstreet.
+‘Waterstreet’ is a feature length documentary exploring the history and evolution of Australian culture and identity, through the rise and fall of one of Australia’s most prominent legal figures, Charles Waterstreet.

-Three years in the making, the documentary explores, in often shockingly intimate detail, Waterstreet’s decline from a highly-successful and respected criminal barrister at the top of his game, precipitated by allegations of improper conduct, bankruptcy and the inevitable toll of a life lived to ‘excess – but never further’.
+Five years in the making, the documentary captures in often shockingly intimate and confronting detail, Waterstreet’s decline from his place as one of Australia's most recognisable, celebrated and successful criminal barristers, precipitated by allegations of improper conduct, bankruptcy and the inevitable toll of a life lived to excess - and without consequence.

 STORY